AMWA-TV/ms-05-02/docs/Concepts.md

 };
 ```

-Readonly properties are signaled using the `readonly` token as specified in the webIDL standard.
+Readonly properties are signaled using the `readonly` token as specified in the Web IDL standard.

-Nullable types are signaled using the `?` marker at the end of the type as specified in the webIDL standard.
+Nullable types are signaled using the `?` marker at the end of the type as specified in the Web IDL standard.

 Example: